-Buying a Home in a Community Association: Part Two – Evaluating HOA Financials and More
+Buying a Home in a Community Association: Part Two – Evaluating community financials and more

 Being part of an HOA association doesn’t need to be a deterrent when trying to find your dream home.
 With some due diligence beforehand, you can discover if joining the HOA is right for you.
 Although some indicators of whether an association is managed well are easy to identify, Weber points out that many others are easily overlooked.
 “If you have never owned a home in a community association before, you simply may not know what to look for or the right questions to ask,” she says.